narmeshnigam/karyalaywebsite/DATABASE_MIGRATIONS.md

 ## Overview

-The Karyalay Portal System uses a custom migration system to manage database schema changes.
+The SellerPortal System uses a custom migration system to manage database schema changes.
 Migrations are SQL files that are executed in order to create, modify, or delete database structures.

 ### Key Features